 The first thing the College will do is to establish if you were absent for a valid reason.
-If your absence was not for a valid reason, you will receive a zero mark for the task.
+If your absence was not for a valid reason, you will receive at least a 20% penalty per day and possibly a zero mark for the task.